localdevices/LiveORC/README.md

 When you click on `SEND`, the configuration will be stored under `Task forms`.
 If you click on `Task forms` you will see that the task is waiting to be picked up by the device.
 The device will check every 5 minutes, and before treating a new video, if a new task is prepared, and will validate and replace it if a new one is found.
+Once validated it will notify LiveORC that the task form is accepted.
+As soon as a task form is present on the NodeORC instance, it will start processing any video appearing in the "incoming" folder.
+You just have to make sure that camera recordings appear in the right place, and processing will then occur automatically.

-> [!NOTE]
+> [!IMPORTANT]
 > A camera configuration MUST have a profile and a recipe attached to it, before you can send it through.
-> We may expand tasks to optical water level measurements or other tasks at a later stage.
+> We may expand tasks to optical water level measurements or other tasks at a later stage so that water levels can
+> be automatically estimated from a video as well.

 # REST API

 LiveORC has a full REST API behind the scenes.
 This is necessary to allow external devices and applications to report on LiveORC.
-NodeORC makes ample use of the REST API for callbacks of results of video analyses.
+NodeORC makes ample use of the REST API for callbacks of results of video analyses, and to report its own status back to LiveORC.

 The REST API also allows you to develop your own applications on top of LiveORC.
 For instance, if you wish to build your own web interface around OpenRiverCam for a specific user or with a specific application in mind this is in principle possible!
 The API documentation is also disclosed automatically when you start LiveORC.
 If you are on `localhost:8000`, you can find it by browsing to `http://localhost:8000/api/docs`.
-This gives the documentation per API end point in .
-If you prefer a swagger layout, you can also browse to `http://localhost:8000/api/docs_swagger`.
+This gives the documentation per API end point in Redoc format.
+If you prefer a Swagger layout, you can also browse to `http://localhost:8000/api/docs_swagger`.
 The api calls are available on `http://localhost:8000/api`.
 Replace your hostname by the one you have configured if necessary.
+We refer to this automated documentation for further reference.

 # Recipes

+This section describes some more information on recipes.

 Recipes describe from top to bottom how a video is treated.
 They describe in order:
 * the video - what frames to use, what the actual water level during the recording was and if frames must be stabilized